VLDB2020/instructions/guide-session-chair.md

 **Structure of a session**: Please run your session as follows
 - 5 minutes before session
     - Arrive in the Zoom channel early to check your camera/mic, identify yourself to the technical chair by typing a message into the chat window (the technical chair will promote you to co-host), and mitigate any technical difficulties.
+Please turn ON your camera and ask your co-chair and speakers to turn on their cameras as well.
+This will make your session a lot friendlier.
 - First 1 minute
     - Take 1 minute to greet people as they arrive and let them know that the session will begin shortly.
     - Let the audience know the format of the session: We have 5 (or 6) demonstrations in this session.
 Each demonstration will be presented in a 7-min video and then we will have time for one or two quick questions.
 I will let you know if there is an author present to answer a live question.
 Other questions should be asked on the slack channel.